sverweij/dependency-cruiser/doc/rules-reference.md

 A boolean indicating whether or not to match module dependencies that end up where you started (a.k.a. circular dependencies).
 Leaving this out => you don't care either way.

-Detecting circular dependencies is heavy work.
-Especially on larger code bases (thousands of files in one dependency graph) you might notice an impact on the performance when you add a rule that checks for circular dependencies.

 For example, adding this rule to the "forbiddden" section in your .dependency-cruiser.json will issue a warning for each dependency that ends